Gentle relief for stress, tension in the head area, and jaw tightness

 Good to know

-This massage is a wellness treatment for preventive care and does not replace medical treatment.
-It is especially suitable as a soothing break to help you become more aware of your body and promote relaxation during times of stress, inner tension, and one-sided strain in the head and neck area.
+This massage is a wellness treatment in the preventive field and does not replace medical care.
+It is especially suitable as a soothing time-out to help you become more aware of your body and promote relaxation in cases of stress, inner tension, and one-sided strain in the head and neck area.

 Would you like to give your body this break?
 Feel free to request an appointment or book your massage directly online.